Skip to content

 withLocale()

 Set locale for the next query.
 Adds LEFT JOIN with translation table.
+Pass an optional second argument to enable a fallback locale.

 php

-public function withLocale(string $locale): static
+public function withLocale(string $locale, ?string $fallbackLocale = null): static

 php